The Product Rulings system

 76. After considering all aspects of a proposed scheme the Commissioner will provide the applicant with a draft Product Ruling.
 At the time it is issued to the applicant a draft Product Ruling is no more than a document prepared for the purposes of discussion and does not represent a commitment by the Commissioner that a Product Ruling will issue.
 The provision of the draft Product Ruling allows the applicant an opportunity to suggest changes for consideration by the Commissioner.

-78. A draft Product Ruling differs fundamentally from a Draft Taxation Ruling.
+78. A draft Product Ruling differs fundamentally from a draft Taxation Ruling.
 A draft Product Ruling offers no protection to the class of entities set out in the Ruling.
-It should not be provided to third parties, until the Product Ruling is published in the Gazette .
-Further, it should not be referred to in marketing materials of the applicant or others until the Ruling is published in the Gazette .
+It should not be provided to third parties until notice of the Product Ruling is published in the Gazette and the Product Ruling is published on the ATO Legal database.
+Further, it should not be referred to in marketing materials of the applicant or others until these events happen.

 Conditions relating to the issue of a Product Ruling